Legal Document Translation Services for Trials

-In our latest legal translation company's blog post we discussed in depth the most appropriate way to present recorded foreign-language conversations and foreign language translations to a jury.
+In our latest legal translation company’s blog post we discussed in depth the most appropriate way to present recorded foreign-language conversations and their foreign language translations to a jury.
 Specifically, we looked at the issues raised when a recorded conversation is presented to the jury.
 In this article, we look at alternative options to presenting a recording to a jury, and offer some concluding remarks on jury instructions.

 In lieu of playing the recording to the jury, some courts have opted to have the transcript read aloud to the jury.
 However, at least one court, reasoning that even a neutral reader may interject emphasis or distortion into the process, concluded that the better way is simply to distribute the foreign language translations to the jurors, watch as they read the transcripts to themselves, and then collect the transcripts again.

 The latter approach may be preferable – so long as the judge is confident that each of the jurors is sufficiently literate in English to read and understand the foreign language translation.

 Jury Access to Translations During Deliberations